Certifications & licensure

-For more information on obtaining the school psychologists state certification in Arizona, visit this website.
+For more information on obtaining the school psychologists state certification in Arizona, visit the Arizona Department of Education.

 If you complete a master’s degree in counseling with a practicum/internship in a school setting in a state approved program, you are eligible for this certification.

 If you are a graduate from the MEd Counseling / School Counseling program, you are also eligible for this certification.

 Find more information on obtaining the Guidance Counselor state certification in the state of Arizona.

 National School Psychology Certification System (NSPCS) Accordion Closed